Earned Leave Dilemma: Can You Take 45 Days Off with Only 40 Days Available?

 Dear Member,

-In general, earned leaves are being granted to the employees/workers either under Factories Act, 1948 or applicable S&E Act.
-If you are from Gurgaon itself then in that case you will be governed by Punjab Shops & Commercial Establishments Act, 1958 as applicable to the state of Haryana.
-Strictly according to both the Acts employee is not in a position to have more than 30 EL in this case as the limit of accumulation of EL is 30 in both the cases.
-If your establishment have any agreement to this effect to have accumulation of leaves of you have leave policy to this effect to accumulate leaves up to 40 then in that case this employee can take all the forty EL from you.
-As already pointed out you may grant five more advance EL to grant 45 days’ leaves.
+In general, earned leaves are granted to employees/workers under the Factories Act, 1948 or the applicable S&E Act.
+If you are from Gurgaon, you will be governed by the Punjab Shops & Commercial Establishments Act, 1958 as applicable to the state of Haryana.
+According to both Acts, an employee is not allowed to accumulate more than 30 earned leaves (EL) as the limit of accumulation of EL is 30 in both scenarios.
+If your establishment has any agreement or leave policy allowing the accumulation of leaves up to 40, then the employee can take all forty EL.
+As previously mentioned, you may grant an additional five advanced EL, totaling 45 days of leave.

 R N KHOLA